 The songs were played on radio, television and at Mt Smart Stadium, the home ground for the team.

-With our 2022 All Whites about to start their World Cup campaign, it’s timely we re-sample the song that cheered us up in 1982 and gave us another lift in 2010 when Woolf performed it on Campbell Live as we celebrated New Zealand holding world champions Italy to a draw.
+With our 2022 All Whites facing their play-off challenge against Costa Rica, it’s timely we re-sample the song that cheered us up in 1982 and gave us another lift in 2010 when Woolf performed it on Campbell Live as we celebrated New Zealand holding world champions Italy to a draw.

 Turn up the volume; get behind the team; sing it loud!

 Footnote: Ray Woolf, who is now 76, emigrated to New Zealand from England in 1962, and was voted NZ Entertainer of the Year in 1975.
 He received the NZ Order of Merit in 2008 after a successful career as a recording artist and television actor and entertainer.